 The easiest way to visit Ravenna is to take one of the hourly trains from Bologna’s Centrale station.
-Book a ticket in advance here if you want to save, as ticket prices on Italy’s trains will increase rapidly as the date gets closer (and sometimes sell out for popular routes).
+Buy train tickets online here if you want to save, as ticket prices on Italy’s trains will increase rapidly as the date gets closer (and sometimes sell out for popular routes).

 Where to Stay in Ravenna

 You can visit in a day but I think it’s nicer to relax and enjoy a truly local Italian town by staying for at least 1 night.